DennisKingsman/RestMicroservicesLvlOne/README.md

 Unable to connect to Command Metric Stream.
 Reason - proxy, no matter how to config app.properties
 Hystrix dashboard commit deleted
 Movie-info-service sometimes falls with timeout while calling ext movie DB
+Hystrix thread pool options not testet, just added to show it